Jewish Joint Burial Society - JJBS

 Foundation Stone for the Woodland Ohel

-On Sunday 8th February 2015 Jerome Karey the President of the JJBS unveiled
+On Sunday 8th February 2015 the late Jerome Karet the then President of the

 The service was conducted by Rabbi Larry Becker and a there was a substantial

-attendance of Governors of the JJBS and synagogue members.
+attendance of Governors of the JJBS and synagogue members present.

 At the same time a Roan Tree was planted for Tu B'Shevat